Updated: Jun 5

-Here is part of an article that I recently read and made some adaptations too.
+Here is part of an article that I recently read on tips for losing weight and I've made some adaptations too.
 Hope it helps if you are in the process of your weight loss journey.

 Tip 1: Realize You Will Be Making Sacrifices